daniellansun/SmartASMifier/README.md

 # SmartASMifier
-A utility to compile Java source code to ASM source code
+A utility to compile Java source code to ASM source code(or bytecode as text)

 ## Prerequisite
 * Install JDK 8+